-PeakTrace™ is a DNA sequencing basecaller offering improved read lengths for DNA sequencing traces collected on the Applied Biosystems ABI 377, 310, 3700, 3730, 3730xl, 3100, 3500, and 3130 and MegaBACE DNA sequencers.
-The PeakTrace basecalling software offers the following features:
+PeakTrace™ is a novel DNA sequencing basecaller offering improved read lengths for DNA sequencing traces collected on the ABI 377, 310, 3700, 3730, 3730xl, 3100, 3130, 3200 (SeqStudio), 3500, and 3600 (SeqStudio Flex) DNA sequencers.
+The PeakTrace Basecalling software offers the following features.

-- Compatibility with all ABI DNA sequencers.
+- Compatibility with all ABI DNA sequencers and downstream applications.

 PeakTrace Basecalling Software

 PeakTrace basecalling can be performed any time after the trace data has been collected.
 This allows it to be used with previously obtained data sets such as partial genome sequencing projects data.
 By applying PeakTrace to such trace data and reassembling the sequences, the final genome assembly can be significantly improved without the need to collect more sequence data.
-Additionally, as the output of the PeakTrace service is a standard .ab1 trace file, it means that PeakTrace can be used with standard downstream software application such as Staden or Phrap.
+Additionally, as the output of the PeakTrace basecaller is a standard .ab1 trace file, it means that PeakTrace can be used with standard downstream software applications such as Staden or Phrap.

-Features of the PeakTrace basecalling software
+Features of the PeakTrace Basecalling Software

 Easy to use

-The PeakTrace basecaller is compatible with trace files collected from all ABI DNA sequencing instruments including the ABI 3700, ABI 310, ABI 377, ABI 3100, ABI 3130, ABI 3730 ABI 3500, as well as the MegaBACE.
-PeakTrace is also compatible with rapid run traces collected at high run voltages (>12 kV).
+The PeakTrace Basecaller is compatible with trace files collected from all ABI DNA sequencing instruments including the ABI 3700, ABI 310, ABI 377, ABI 3100, ABI 3130, ABI 3200, ABI 3600, ABI 3730, and ABI 3500 sequencerd.
+PeakTrace is also compatible with normal and rapid run traces collected at high run voltages (>12 kV).

 Increases trace read length and reduces basecalling errors

-The PeakTrace Basecaller provides the user with significantly longer and higher quality reads (Figures 1 & 2).
+The PeakTrace Basecaller provides the user with significantly longer and higher quality reads (Figure 1).
 These improved read lengths mean that fewer sequencing reactions need to be performed to complete a sequencing project, thus saving both time and money.

-The improved DNA sequencing read lengths provided by the PeakTrace basecaller increase sequencing throughput and significant lower the overall per base cost.
+The improved DNA sequencing read lengths provided by the PeakTrace basecaller increase sequencing throughput and significantly lower the overall per base cost.
 In addition, these longer read lengths enable sequencing projects (e.g. whole-genome, cDNA clones, etc) to be completed at lower sequence coverage levels, thus offering further cost- and time-savings.